qooxdoo/qooxdoo/documentation/manual/source/pages/tool/migration/migration_guide.rst

 Migrating from a previous qooxdoo version to a current release often requires nothing more than just running the ``migration`` job in your application.
 Yet, some changes between releases may involve manual modifications as detailed in the migration guide of each `individual release <http://qooxdoo.org/project/release_notes>`_.
 The following guide covers both cases.

-If you are migrating from a legacy verison of qooxdoo to %{version}, namely from a **0.8.2** or prior release, please do a *two-step* migration to %{version}.
-Firstly, migrate to `qooxdoo 0.8.3 <http://qooxdoo.org/project/release_notes/0.8.3>`_, following the instructions in the `corresponding manual <http://attic.qooxdoo.org/documentation/0.8#migration>`_.
-You will need a qooxdoo 0.8.3 SDK to go through the process, so fetch one from the `download location <https://sourceforge.net/projects/qooxdoo/files/>`_.
-This is necessary as there have been major changes in qooxdoo which require the infrastructure of the intermediate version to bridge.
-Then, follow the remaining steps in this document.

 Backup
 ======